 - 6. K-moments provide a sound and flexible framework for model fitting, making optimal use of the entire dataset, rather than relying on a few moments (as in classical moments and L-moments) or assigning probabilities to single data values (as in order statistics).
-This enables utilization of the highest possible moment orders, which are particularly useful in modelling extreme highs or lows that are closely associated with high-order moments.
-The model fitting concept with K-moments is a new strategy not shared with any other types of methods of moments and includes visualization of the goodness of fit. - 7.
+This enables utilization of the highest possible moment orders, which are particularly useful in modelling extreme highs or lows closely associated with high-order moments (see Digression 6.A).
+The model fitting concept using K-moments is a new strategy not shared with any other types of methods of moments and includes visualization of the goodness of fit. - 7.
 The K-moment estimators offer the ability to estimate the probability density function from a sample-a unique feature of the K-moment framework. - 8.
-K-moments offer the unique advantage of taking into account the estimation bias when the data are not an independent sample but a time series from a process with dependence, even of long range. - 9.
+K-moments offer the unique advantage that they take into account the estimation bias when the data are not an independent sample but a time series from a process with dependence, even of long range. - 9.
 The K-moment framework offers the possibility of modelling extremes using merely the parent distribution, without reference to asymptotic extreme value distributions.
-This is a more reliable choice as it has been known that the convergence to the asymptotic Extreme Value distributions can be extraordinarily slow (Digression 2.L), while the non-asymptotic distributions of extremes can be quite difficult to determine, particularly when there is time dependence.
-Yet there is a theoretical connection of the K-moment framework with the asymptotic Extreme Value theory, related to assigning values of the distribution function to K-moments (point 5) at the distribution tails. - 10.
+This is a more reliable choice as the convergence to the asymptotic Extreme Value distributions can be extraordinarily slow (Digression 2.L), while the non-asymptotic distributions of extremes can be quite difficult to determine, particularly when there is time dependence.
+Yet there is a theoretical connection of the K-moment framework to the asymptotic Extreme Value theory, related to assigning values of the distribution function to K-moments (point 5) at the distribution tails. - 10.
 Even when the available data are block maxima (e.g., annual maximum rainfall data), the K-moment framework can directly estimate the K-moments of the parent distribution, thus making possible the fitting of the parent distribution from block maxima and making unnecessary any reference to the extreme value distributions.

-Apparently, except for the above listed differences of K-moments with other moment types, there are also conceptual similarities among all types.
+Notwithstanding the above listed differences between K-moments and other moment types, there are also conceptual similarities among all types.
 For example, all types enable easy characterization of the basic properties of a distribution via the so-called summary statistics, by using moment orders up to the fourth.
-We note though that, while the fourth order moment is the highest possible one could hope to determine using classical moments, there is no such limitation for the K-moments.
+We note though that, while the fourth order moment is the highest possible which one could hope to determine using classical moments, if thousands of data are available, there is no such limitation for the K-moments.
 Rather, the entire sequence of the latter provides a complete characterization of the sample.
 In other words, the K-moments fully replace whatever information is contained in a sample, and the observed sample can be fully recovered from the sequence of K-moments.
-On the other hand, the above points are not meant to devalue the usefulness of the classical moments, particularly as a theoretical tool, rather than as a tool to analyse data.
+The above points are not meant to devalue classical moments, which are particularly useful as a theoretical tool, but less so as a tool for analysing data.
 This usefulness springs from the close relationship of the classical moments with cumulants (see section 2.8), which constitute the basis of genuine stochastic simulation that preserves high order moments (see section 7.4).